apache/doris/new-docs/en/data-operate/import/import-scenes/local-file-load.md

    - The status of the `Status` field is `Success`, which means the import is successful.
    - For details of other fields, please refer to the [Stream Load](../../../sql-manual/sql-reference-v2/Data-Manipulation-Statements/Load/STREAM-LOAD.html) command documentation.

-## Recommendations
+## Import suggestion

 - Stream Load can only import local files.
-- It is recommended that the amount of data for an import request be limited to 1 GB.
+- It is recommended to limit the amount of data for an import request to 1 - 2 GB.
 If you have a large number of local files, you can submit them concurrently in batches.

 ## Java code example